-where $I_0$ is intensity of the incident light before it enters the sample divided by the light after it passes through the sample, and A is the measured absorbance.
+where I_0 is intensity of the incident light before it enters the sample divided by the light after it passes through the sample, and A is the measured absorbance.

-The temperature-independent PathCheck® Pathlength Measurement Technology normalizes your absorbance values to a 1 cm path length based on the near-infrared absorbance of water.
+The temperature-independent PathCheck technology normalizes absorbance values to a 1 cm path length based on the near-infrared absorbance of water.

-The instrument enables you to choose whether to display absorbance data as Optical Density (OD) or %Transmittance (%T) in the Reduction dialog.
+The instrument allows you to choose whether to display absorbance data as Optical Density (OD) or %Transmittance (%T).